-The LTC3857 uses a constant frequency, current mode step-down architecture with the two controller channels operating 180 degrees out of phase.
-During normal operation, each external top MOSFET is turned on when the clock for that channel sets the RS latch, and is turned off when the main current comparator, ICMP, resets the RS latch.
-The peak inductor current at which ICMP trips and resets the latch is controlled by the voltage on the I{TH} pin. which is the output of the error amplifier, EA.
-The error amplifier compares the output voltage feedback signal at the V{FR} pin, (which is generated with an external resistor divider connected across the output voltage, Voll, to ground) to the internal 0.800V reference voltage.
+The LTC3859 uses a constant frequency, current mode step-down architecture.
+The two buck controllers, channels 1 and 2, operate 180 degrees out of phase with each other.
+The boost controller, channel 3, operates in phase with channel 1.
+During normal operation, the external top MOSFET for the buck channels (the external bottom MOSFET for the boost channel) is turned on when the clock for that channel sets the RS latch, and is turned off when the main current comparator, ICMP, resets the RS latch.
+The peak inductor current at which ICMP trips and resets the latch is controlled by the voltage on the I{TH} pin, which is the output of the error amplifier EA.
+The error amplifier compares the output voltage feedback signal at the V{FR} pin, (which is generated with an external resistor divider connected across the output voltage, Volt, to ground) to the internal 0.800V reference voltage for the bucks (1.2V reference voltage for the boost).
 When the load current increases, it causes a slight decrease in V{FR} relative to the reference, which causes the EA to increase the I{TH} voltage until the average inductor current matches the new load current.

-After the top MOSFET is turned off each cycle, the bottom MOSFET is turned on until either the inductor current starts to reverse, as indicated by the current comparator IR, or the beginning of the next clock cycle.
+After the top MOSFET for the bucks (the bottom MOSFET for the boost) is turned off each cycle, the bottom MOSFET is turned on (the top MOSFET for the boost) until either the inductor current starts to reverse, as indicated by the current comparator IR, or the beginning of the next clock cycle.